 Explore it on Goodreads or Amazon.

-Other books by this author include Hounded, Hexed, Hammered, Tricked, Trapped, "Two Ravens and One Crow", Shattered
+Other books by this author which I have reviewed include Hounded, Hexed, Hammered, Tricked, Trapped, "Two Ravens and One Crow", Shattered, Besieged, "The Purloined Poodle"

 Sixth in the Iron Druid Chronicles urban fantasy series revolving around an unlikely trio of Druids and dog.